 Share Your New Hobby

 Cycling is a beautiful social and sporting activity: it is something you can enjoy with your friends, your spouse, and your family; even the youngest members (grandchildren, perhaps) will enjoy taking part in a communal bike ride.
-The best way to take up a new hobby such as cycling and stick with it is to make it a habit, and involving your loved ones in this is an easy way to ensure you regularly get on your bike.
+The best way to take up a new hobby, such as cycling, and stick with it is to make it a habit.
+Involving your loved ones in this is an easy way to ensure you regularly get on your bike.
 You can also join one of several local cycling groups and clubs, which is a great way to meet like-minded people and share your passion for your new hobby.
 Another great way to ensure that you cycle regularly and stick with your newfound hobby is to use your bike as your everyday transport; if it’s achievable, why not cycle to work or your local grocery store?
-This will ensure you achieve your recommended 30 minutes of exercise daily while giving you a platform to improve your cycling skills and build your confidence in the saddle.
+This will ensure you achieve your recommended 30 minutes of exercise daily, while providing a platform to improve your cycling skills and build your confidence in the saddle.

 Don’t Worry About Your Gear

-Cycling can be an expensive sport: certainly, competitive cyclists spend a large amount of money on their bikes, their kit, and their other riding equipment.
+Cycling can be an expensive sport; certainly, competitive cyclists spend a significant amount of money on their bikes, gear, and other riding equipment.
 If you find that you are joining a cycling club and begin taking part in road races or charity bike rides, you may want to upgrade your cycle and invest in a new bike.
-However, any bike will do when you start or just want to cycle to and from work to get a little exercise.
-There’s no need to worry about your bike or how it looks: just jump in the saddle and enjoy the ride.
+However, any bike will suffice when you’re just starting or want to cycle to and from work for a bit of exercise.
+There’s no need to worry about your bike or how it looks: jump in the saddle and enjoy the ride.

 You’re Never Too Old

-Many people are concerned once they have experienced a heart attack that, they’re too old to take up an active exercise such as cycling and that it may be detrimental to their health.
-Leading a sedentary lifestyle can be dangerous and can leave you feeling sluggish with high risks of suffering from serious illnesses such as heart disease and diabetes.
+Many people are concerned that once they have experienced a heart attack, they’re too old to take up an active exercise such as cycling, and that it may be detrimental to their health.
+Leading a sedentary lifestyle can be dangerous and can leave you feeling sluggish, with high risks of suffering from serious illnesses such as heart disease and diabetes.
 While exercising regularly may carry minor risks, such as pulling or straining a muscle or sustaining minor cuts and scrapes if you fall, the risks associated with not exercising are far more significant.
 So jump in that saddle, get on your bike, and experience the joy that arises when you experience the freedom of a fantastic bike ride.

 Helen Curtiss is a U.S.-based writer and editor who initially worked in the healthcare sector, helping people with nutrition and fitness.
-When she became a mom, she took a step back and decided to start a career in freelancing so she could raise her kids.
+When she became a mom, she took a step back and decided to start a career in freelancing, allowing her to raise her kids.

 Editors note;

 If your new exercise program is interrupted for a few days (due to illness, vacation, or bad weather, for example), ease back into the routine.
-Begin with a reduced level of activity and gradually increase it until you’re back where you started.
+Begin with a reduced level of activity and gradually increase it until you return to your original level.
 And have fun!